abaizan/kodoja/diagnosticTool_scripts/README.txt

 diagnostic_module.py - this contains all the functions called by diagnostic_master.py

-There are also scripts to make a custom k-mer database for kraken: database_construction.sh - this script is to qsub the master python script database_construction.py - this script contains the parameters and calls the modules to create a new database
+There are also scripts to make a custom k-mer database for kraken: database_master.sh - this script is to qsub the master python script database_master.py - this script contains the parameters and calls the modules to create a new database database_modules.py - contains all the functions called by database_master.py